Interactive and Batch Jobs

 -126.79467698648334,52.83947566564575,DEND.17.4

 We made a Slurm batch script for this tutorial.
-You can use this script as a template for submitting a single job to Slurm and replace the main command with your command/s.
+You can use this script as a template for submitting a single job to Slurm and replace the main command with your own command/s.
+For this demonstration, we have made the script for a general user, so it submits the job to the ckpt

-If you have been following along, the following script should work without error (except errors that have to do with GPU usage and can be ignored).
-However, you will want to read the comments in the script carefully to edit the script to fit your needs for a different task.
+partition, which can be changed.
+If you want to make further changes, you will want to read the comments in the script carefully to edit the script to fit your needs for a different task.

 nano locator_NN_job.slurm